The Annesley "Dido"

 Annesley's 2-6-4T no.42361 departs with the "Dido" She was withdrawn from Gorton (9G) Feb.1964

 When the rostered engine was out of action, any available loco' could be seen on the "dido".
-Here we have a rare shot of "9F" no.92093 approaching Bulwell Common c.1959/60
+Here we have a rare shot of "9F" no.92011 at Newstead (GN) on 5th May 1959

-......next came the two engines that were probably the most suitable for the "Dido" - Ivaat Class "2" Tanks nos.41280 and 41320.
-The latter was transferred to Exmouth Junction on the Southern Region in September 1961, leaving her sister to Soldier on alone until April 1962.
+......next came the two engines that were probably the most suitable for the "Dido" - Ivatt Class "2" Tanks nos.41280 and 41320.
+The latter was transferred to Exmouth Junction on the Southern Region in September 1961, leaving her sister to soldier on alone until April 1962.

 CLICK TO ENLARGE